-Today we’ve decided to give you all a look at what kind of results you can expect from Rollei’s Superpan 200 black and white film in 120 format.
+Today I’ve decided to give you all a look at the kind of results you can expect from Rollei’s Superpan 200 black and white film in 120 format.
 Before we get started, you might want to check out the original review.

 If you’re ready, let’s get started…